Christopher Morel Player Props: Cubs vs. Yankees

-Christopher Morel, with a slugging percentage of .525 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the New York Yankees, with Gerrit Cole on the hill, July 8 at 1:05 PM ET.
+After batting .289 with four doubles, two home runs, two walks and seven RBI in his past 10 games, Christopher Morel and the Chicago Cubs face the New York Yankees (who will hand the ball to Domingo German) at 1:35 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-3) against the Yankees.
+He had a hitless performance in his last game (0-for-2) against the Yankees.

 Christopher Morel Game Info & Props vs. the Yankees